BeeramVineethReddy/mindler_college_details/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+This project consists of 4 components namely
+1) app component
+2) login component
+3) register component
+4) college-details component

+The college details are stored in the file `db.json` in the folder `json-server`.
+When we run `json-server --watch db.json` , we can access the college details.
+In this project I retrived the details from `json-server` using a service **database-service** and displayed using college-details.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.